Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 An elder warlock from the goblinoid swamp village of [[Urzin]] has been kidnapped by soldiers of the [[Dwendalian Empire]].
-Now the machinations of an evil imperial inquisitor might unleash an evil that could threaten the garrison at Fort Venture and the goblinoids of [[Urzin]] alike.
+Now the machinations of an evil imperial inquisitor might unleash an evil that could threaten the garrison at Fort Venture and the goblinoids of Urzin alike.
 “Unwelcome Spirits” is a [[Wildemount]] adventure that takes characters from 1st to 3rd level, and which introduces them to Wildemount’s desolate and foreboding Eastern Wynandir region.

 If your players are using the [[heroic chronicle]] to create their characters (see [chapter 4](https://www.dndbeyond.com/sources/egtw/character-options-subclasses#HeroicChronicle "chapter 4")), you can talk with them about creating characters with ties to [[Urzin]] or nearby Xhorhasian settlements.
-Alternatively, characters from elsewhere might be traveling to [[Urzin]], whether individually or as a group.
+Alternatively, characters from elsewhere might be traveling to Urzin, whether individually or as a group.
 Since this adventure ties directly to the [[Kryn Dynasty]]’s conflict with the [[Dwendalian Empire]], you can also ask each player to consider their character’s stance on the war and how the war might tie into their background.

 ## Story Overview